Daniel-Mietchen/2016-aesir/primary.rst

 technical approach: we will give individuals an in-browser app letting them submit any paper to an analysis server that will then provide open annotations on the paper.
-We will also build server-side software to support any annotation engine.
+We will also build server-side software to support *any* annotation engine.

+This will permit individuals to link closed papers of interest into the global annotatome, while also enabling new annotation *services* to be built quickly and easily.

 Three use cases that Aesir would enable
 ---------------------------------------